lctzz540/Rain-Prediction/README.md

 # RAIN PREDICTION

 Mobile App use React Native for predict rain by RandomForest models.
-Causes it to large to upload the model, you can follow these step to download the model and test my app.
+Causes it too large to upload the model, you can follow these step to download the model and test my app.
 The notebook I put in backend folder too.

 ![screenshot](./screenshot/screenshot.png)